rng-guy/NFSMWBartender/README.md

-# 5 - How may I redistribute or bundle Bartender?
+# 5 - How may I share or bundle Bartender?

 You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
 If you include the .asi file, however, I ask that you do your users a favour and provide a link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README.